 Keep riding range from the battery within your needs

 We can’t recommend an average riding range you should aim for precisely because this e-bike factor will always be up to you – your riding habits and behavior, in particular.
 Are you the type who does not mind continuing a ride long after the battery has been drained?
-Then you obviously do not have to pay too much mind on range.
+Then you obviously do not have to pay too much mind to the range.

-Oftentimes, those who should are the ones who tend to use motor assist more often (hence, underlining the direct, non severable connection between an e-bike’s motor and battery).
+Oftentimes, those who should are the ones who tend to use motor assist more often (hence, underlining the direct, non-severable connection between an e-bike’s motor and battery).